Trump’s ticket to his second term is within his reach, as North Korean dictator Kim Jung-un declares the country will be halting nuclear/ ICBM tests.

 Here’s a thought I had.
 There is a large presence of the US military within the vicinity of North Korea, to act as a deterrent should the dictator feel a little trigger happy.
 But if peace is established and the majority of those military personnel leave ( I say majority because let’s face it, where the Americans land they never leave. ), then they have to go somewhere.

 Well there’s always the middle east…but something tells me they’ll go a bit north….( food for thought )

 Back to the matter at hand though.
 Should Trump and Kim both make it to the meeting, then Trump would have a diplomatic victory that will boost his approval and guarantee his position for a second term as a US president.

 This is how populists rise, on the back of the nation by giving them exactly what they want.
-The US is in the current mind set as the end of the 1970’s.
-The hippie movement was loosing one of their core factors of their raison d’être and so are the hardcore liberal movements today.
+The US is in the current mindset as at the end of the 1970’s.
+The hippie movement was losing one of their core factors of their raison d’être and so are the hardcore liberal movements today.